Israel looks to glitter in world diamond trade

 “The eyes of the world are watching us.
 The mining companies, the jewelry manufacturers, they are wishing - ‘please be successful’,” Sahar said.

-Israel is already a key trading centre and diamonds account for about 20 percent of all industrial exports.
+Israel is already a key trading center and diamonds account for about 20 percent of all industrial exports.
 Manufacturing has dwindled, but trading has thrived, reaching an annual turnover of $25 billion.

 Now it wants to expand its role.